tiptoppp/RP-Loop/README.md

 ![rploopx150](https://user-images.githubusercontent.com/105000222/173240289-8c232a22-b0e9-467e-a1c5-07154414e819.png)

 RP Loop is a small tool programmed in C# that allows you to earn RP in a loop.
 The operation is quite simple, when it is activated, the RP multiplier will be set to a value of 500 and every second, you will have one then zero stars which will earn you RP.
-## COMMON PROBLEMS
-The different problems I encountered during the test phase are :

- 1. The number of stars alternates well between one and zero but no RP is earned.
-Solution : Switch lobby and start over.
- 2. After activating then deactivating RP Loop, if you earn stars you will automatically lose them one second later.
-This is due to the loop which resets the number of stars to zero.
-Solution : Close RP Loop.

 ## DOWNLOAD (NEW)
 All versions supported: [RP Loop 1.60](https://github.com/tiptoppp/RP-Loop/releases/download/1.60A/RP.Loop.1.60.zip)